d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 train the newly-added layer into an identity function $f(\mathbf{x}) = \mathbf{x}$, the new model will be as effective as the original model.
 As the new model may get a better solution to fit the training dataset, the added layer might make it easier to reduce training errors.

 This is the question that He et al. considered when working on very deep computer vision models :cite:`He.Zhang.Ren.ea.2016`.
-At the heart of their proposed ResNet is the idea that every additional layer should more easily contain the identity function as one of its elements.
+At the heart of their proposed *residual network* (*ResNet*) is the idea that every additional layer should more easily contain the identity function as one of its elements.
 These considerations are rather profound but they led to a surprisingly simple